 For the Hearing Impaired

-An infrared system has been installed in the Main Hall and the Recital Hall for the benefit of the hearing-impaired, and receivers are distributed prior to the concert at the cloakroom, where your personal details will be taken down.
+- In the Recital Hall an infrared system is in use.
+Receivers are distributed prior to the concert at the cloakroom, where your personal details will be taken down.
 Frequent users may request a pass.

 Parking Spaces for People with Disabilities